seidou-1/Mobile-Friendly-Hamburger-Menu/README.md

 # Responsive collapsable nav

-This repo is an example of a basic responsive collapsing nav.
+This repo is an example of a basic collapsing nav.
+Nav bar is responsive for mobile.